The Acholi/Acoli people are a Luo nation from Acholiland in Northern Uganda(Gulu, Amuru, Kitgum and Pader Districts) and Magwe County in South Sudan.

 ORIGIN OF THE ACHOLI PEOPLE

-They are said to have come to northern Uganda from the area now known as Bahr el Ghazal in South Sudan between 1400-1800 AD.
-The Luo-speaking Nilotic people wandered around Uganda, searching for pastures for their cattle and goats.
-A conflict arose between their leader Gipir and his brother Labongo over a bead swallowed by a child.
+The Acholi migrated to northern Uganda from Bahr el Ghazal in South Sudan between 1400-1800 AD.
+They wandered around Uganda, searching for pastures for cattle and goats.
+A conflict later arose between their leader Gipir and his brother Labongo over a bead swallowed by a child.
 Gipir moved west, and his descendants include the Alur.
 Labongo's group moved east of the Nile by AD 1500, and it was from this group that the present-day Acholi and Langi emerged.

-Arabic-speaking traders from the north started to call them Shooli, a term which transformed into Acholi during the second half of the nineteenth century.
-They drew the similarity of Acholi Luo to the language of the previously encountered Shilluk or Collo of southern Sudan.
+Arabic-speaking traders from the north named them Shooli, a term that transformed into Acoli during the second half of the nineteenth century.
+The traders drew the similarity of the Acholi to the Shilluk or Collo of southern Sudan they had previously encountered.

 They speak the Acholi language, a Western Nilotic language classified as Luo and mutually intelligible with Lango and other Luo languages.
-The language is spoken in three dialects: Labwor, Nyakwai and Dhopaluo.
-Its current population is estimated to be around 1.7 million people.
+The language has three dialects: Labwor, Nyakwai and Dhopaluo, and an estimated 2.3 million native speakers.

 SOCIOPOLITICAL ORGANIZATION OF THE ACHOLI

-The Acholi were skilled hunters, using nets and spears, and clans owned the hunting tracts.
-In war, they used spears and long, narrow giraffe or ox hide shields.
-Presently, they keep sheep, goats and cattle but are not as committed to pastoralism as other Nilotic peoples.
-Millet is their staple food, and tobacco is grown for trade.
-Corn (maize), sorghum, beans, squash, peanuts (groundnuts) and other savanna crops also are grown.
-Stream and swamp fishing are also important.
+As skilled hunters, clans owned hunting tracts.
+They used spears and long, narrow giraffe or ox hide shields in war.
+Presently, they keep sheep, goats and cattle but are not as committed to pastoralism as other nilotes.

-The Acholi have different traditional dances for various occasions and reasons.
 Music in Acholi-land was and is still used to transfer cultural knowledge through generations.
+The Acholi people have different traditional dances for various occasions and reasons.
 The most common are:

 The young men danced in a semi-circle with their legs interlocked while singing short repetitive songs.
 They wore ostrich or cock feathers on their heads and carried calabashes in their left hands.